 For a long time after that, I was lost.
 However, truth be told, I was lost in a different way before that.

 Before that happened, I would describe myself as spiritually lost or hungry and looking for a sense of my own soul and a soulful life.
-I didn’t realize it at the time, but I was looking for self-acceptance.

 How to find yourself again.

 After any loss, you may feel that life is starting over.
 First, allow yourself to feel lost.
 Then, embark on a soul-searching journey, see yourself clearly, feel what is true for you, love yourself, and step into your destiny.